 The attestation process comprises of 2 phases which includes the inclusion of a UK Apostille Stamp followed by an Egyptian Apostille Stamp issued by the Consulate.

 There is a range of documents that will require professional legalisation with the most common being:

 As part of the Power of Attorney process, we provide all the necessary Egyptian to English or English to Egyptian translations to ensure the documents are accurate and the legal process runs smoothly.

 An Apostille will be required when public documents are being used in different countries that are party to the Hague Apostille Convention of 1961.
 They are needed when a foreign authority seeks to ratify the legitimacy of a certificate as having been legally produced in the UK.

-Here at Romo Translations we provide our clients with the legalisation of the translation by the British Foreign Office.
+Here at Romo Translations, we provide our clients with the legalisation of the document translation by the British Foreign Office.

 The definition of a Notary is classified as being a solicitor that has acquired additional and appropriate qualifications, in order that, when they sign a document, it is deemed to have been 'notarised'.
 Notarisation means a Notary Public signing a document with the authenticated signature(s) of the person or people required to sign it.
 The signature of a notary public witnessing the signature(s), accompanied by an impression of his or her official notary seal validates the signatures.

-Here at Romo Translations we provide the notarisation of the translation by the Notary Public, ensuring that all the translated documents are validated for use.
+Romo Translations provide the notarisation of the translation by the Notary Public, ensuring that all the translated documents are validated for use.